oasis-tcs/openc2-transf-odxl/openc2-odxl.md

 The following message fields must be populated when transferring open c2 commands to a consumer:
 ```
-A. destination_topic : This is the topic that the consumer is active on.
-The topic name MUST begin with /openc2/{version}/commands/*
+A. destination_topic : This is the topic that the consumer
+is active on.
+The topic name MUST begin with
+/openc2/{version}/commands/*

-B. message_type : The numeric type of the message as defined by OpenDXL.
+B. message_type : The numeric type of the message as defined
+by OpenDXL.
    a.
-MESSAGE_TYPE_REQUEST , with a numeric value of 0 : This message type MUST be used when the openC2 producer is expecting a response back from the consumer
+MESSAGE_TYPE_REQUEST , with a numeric value of 0 : This
+   message type MUST be used when the openC2 producer is
+   expecting a response back from the consumer
    b.
 MESSAGE_TYPE_EVENT , with a numeric value of 2.
+This message
-This message type MUST be used when the openc2 producer is NOT expecting any response from the consumer
+   type MUST be used when the openc2 producer is NOT expecting
+   any response from the consumer

 C. content-type : The serialization formation used by the message.
 Defaults to JSON.

 D. message_id : An unique id associated with the message

-E. payload : Serialized data containing the openc2 message : Maps to "content" message element
+E. payload : Serialized data containing the openc2 message : Maps
+to "content" message element

-F. version : Version of Dxl message specification.
+F. version : Version of DXL message specification.
 The minimum version required for openc2 over OpenDXL is version 3

 G. source_client_id : Identity of the client the message is from.
 This field is automatically populated by the OpenDXL broker.
 Corresponds to the "from" field of the message

 H. created:  Milliseconds since epoch